 This windowless portable air conditioner can cool spaces up to 200 square feet.
 While you can install it in a window, it is also possible to run the Pinguino with just a small vent out the window or into another room.
 Users generally like this unit.

-Another model that has sold relatively well is the Amana 8,000 BTU Windowless Portable Air Conditioner (cost $350).
-While this unit tends to do a decent job cooling down a room, many users complain how loud it is and also bemoan the fact that they have to drain it pretty regularly.
+Another model that has sold relatively well is the Honeywell MN10CESWW 10,000 BTU Portable Air Conditioner with Remote Control – White (cost $380).
+While this unit tends to do a decent job cooling down a room, many users complain how loud it is.
+But you really can’t go wrong with the quality for that price.

 So should you buy one?